PARTITION VOICES

 Borders

-Sam Dalrymple, who is a British historian, but has grown up in India, is currently writing a book as well looking at partition but from an entirely different perspective.
-He has also worked on a separate project which seeks to connect those from the partition generation virtually with their childhood homes.
-He states “I first visited Pakistan in 2015 with remarkable ease, I applied for a visa in Delhi and being British received it quickly.
-I was struck by the complete disconnect between dialogue from each side.
-And when I went to university I had so many friends with grandparents who wanted to cross the border.
-So we decided to create virtual reality experiences for those who wanted to go back but could not, through our Project Dastaan.
-It is a peace-building initiative which examines the human impact of global migration through the lens of the largest forced migration in recorded history, the 1947 Partition of India and Pakistan.
-Lockdown though hit and we could no longer travel.”
-Sam though used the time during lockdown in 2020 to research even more about partition since so much of what we know about it is based on the experience of the Punjab ignoring the geographical effects on different parts of India.
+Sam Dalrymple, a British historian raised in India, is writing a book that approaches Partition from a different perspective.
+He also co-founded a project that virtually reconnects members of the Partition generation with their childhood homes.
+He explained: “I first visited Pakistan in 2015 with remarkable ease.
+I applied for a visa in Delhi and, being British, received it quickly.
+I was struck by the complete disconnect between the narratives on each side.
+At university, I had many friends with grandparents who longed to cross the border.
+So we decided to create virtual reality experiences for those who wanted to return but could not, through Project Dastaan.
+It is a peace-building initiative that examines the human impact of global migration through the lens of the largest forced migration in recorded history—the 1947 Partition of India and Pakistan.
+But when lockdown hit, we could no longer travel.”

 Breaking through the Silences

-Sam also pointed out that it is not just those from the South Asian community who are living with their silences.
-He himself who is British but was brought up in India, never knew that his grandfather was a young British officer at the time of partition, someone who perhaps lost friends during the war but never spoke of it, nor would ever visit his family once they moved to India.
-It was a silence which was only broken the day before his grandfather died and the family found out that he had actually known India’s first Prime minister, Nehru.
-But in his silence he hid the horrors he had witnessed, which affected him for the rest of his life.
+Sam observed that such silence is not limited to South Asian families.
+He himself—British but raised in India—never knew that his grandfather had been a young British officer during Partition, someone who may have lost friends during the war and never spoke of it.
+He would not visit family once they moved to India.
+This silence persisted until the day before his grandfather died, when the family learned he had known India’s first prime minister, Nehru.
+In his silence, he carried the horrors he had witnessed for the rest of his life.

 The discussion can be found here.